dse3101-2420/wk5-applications/src/Applications.md

 - Gender composition of resident population, and

-- household income from work.
+- Household income from work.

 ``` r
 url <- "https://en.wikipedia.org/wiki/Demographics_of_Singapore"